ryszardskiepko/faq-accordion-card/README.md

 ### Useful resources

-- [Example resource 1](<https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/hsl()>) - This article shows some basics about 'hsl()' function.
+- ['hsl()' resource 1](<https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/hsl()>) - This article shows some basics about 'hsl()' function.
-- [Example resource 2](https://www.quackit.com/css/color/values/css_hsl_function.cfm) - Here are more explanations about 'hsl()' function.
+- ['hsl()' resource 2](https://www.quackit.com/css/color/values/css_hsl_function.cfm) - Here are more explanations about 'hsl()' function.
-- [Example resource 3](https://developer.mozilla.org/pl/docs/Web/HTML/Element/details) - This article helped me to use the 'details' and 'summary' tags, so I was able to prevent the use of Javascript to expand the response content when clicking on a question.
+- ['details' and 'summary' resource 1](https://developer.mozilla.org/pl/docs/Web/HTML/Element/details) - This article helped me to use the 'details' and 'summary' tags, so I was able to prevent the use of Javascript to expand the response content when clicking on a question.
-- [Example resource 4](https://codepen.io/codeseries09/pen/poowRqK) - Here is another article showing the solution to the problem described in the point above.
+- ['details' and 'summary' resource 2](https://codepen.io/codeseries09/pen/poowRqK) - Here is another article showing the solution to the problem described in the point above.

 ## Author